Services & Location

 To give you ample time to develop skills and confidence, promote independent reflection and revision, and help to ensure the availability of our services to other students, we operate with the following policies:

-- You may meet with a Writing Consultant for up to an hour in a day and no more than two hours in a week, schedule permitting.
+- You may meet with a Writing Coach for up to an hour in a day and no more than two hours in a week, schedule permitting.

 - You may break your sessions into half-hour blocks if you like.

-- Hour-long sessions consist of 50 minutes of consultation with 10 minutes allotted for paperwork.
-Half-hour sessions consist of 25 minutes of consultation with 5 minutes allotted for paperwork.
+- Hour-long sessions consist of 50 minutes of coaching with 10 minutes allotted for paperwork.
+Half-hour sessions consist of 25 minutes of coaching with 5 minutes allotted for paperwork.

-- You do not need an appointment to meet with a consultant.
-You can "walk in," and if we have a consultant available, we can meet with you.
+- You do not need an appointment to meet with a coach.
+You can "walk in," and if we have a coach available, we can meet with you.